Lady Jane Grey is another teenage victim of her unscrupulous relatives who lost her head to the executioner's block.

 ‘The Lorde comforte your grace, and that in his worde whearein all creatures onlye are to be comforted.
 And thoughe it hath pleased God to take awaye 2 of your children: yet thincke not, I most humblye beseech youre grace, that you haue loste them; but truste that we, by leafinge this mortall life, haue wunne an immortal life.
 And I, for my parte, as I haue honoured your grace in this life, wyll praye for you in another life.
 Youre gracys humble daughter, Jane Duddley'

-When she was nine years old, she went to live in the household of Queen Catherine Parr, the widow of King Henry VIII.
+When she was nine years old, Jane went to live in the household of Queen Catherine Parr, the widow of King Henry VIII.
 When Catherine died in September 1548 Jane stayed in the employment of Catherine’s fourth husband, Thomas Seymour.
 Thomas even planned a marriage between Jane and his nephew, the young king Edward VI.
 Unfortunately, as was often the case in those days, Seymour lost his head in 1549 for treason, before his plans were completed.
 Jane returned to her parents at Bradgate House where she continued her studies.

 In May 1553, Jane married to Northumberland's son, Lord Guildford Dudley.
 By that time it became clear that Edward was dying from tuberculosis.
 The marriage of Jane and Guidford was all part of Northumberland's masterplan to remain in control.